 William H. Horsfall

 Location.
 39° 4.164′ N, 84° 28.122′ W. Marker is in Southgate, Kentucky, in Campbell County.
 Marker is on Alexandria Pike (U.S. 27), on the right when traveling south.
+Marker is located in Evergreen Cemetery.
 Touch for map.
-Marker is located in Evergreen Cemetery.
 Marker is at or near this postal address: 25 Alexandria Pike, Newport KY 41071, United States of America.
+Touch for directions.

 More about this marker.
 William H. Horsfall is buried in Evergreen Cemetery, Section 15-GAR, Grave 72

 Regarding William H. Horsfall.
 Medal of Honor Citation:

 Rank and organization.
 Drummer, Company G, 1st Kentucky Infantry.
 Place and date: At Corinth, Miss., 21 May 1862.
 Entered service at : ------.
 Birth: Campbell County, Ky.
 Date of issue: 17 August 1895.
 Citation: Saved the life of a wounded officer lying between the lines.

 Credits.
 This page was last revised on January 5, 2020.
 It was originally submitted on December 20, 2012, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 488 times since then and 12 times this year.
 Photos: 1, 2. submitted on December 20, 2012, by Don Morfe of Baltimore, Maryland. • Craig Swain was the editor who published this page.